 This class is PERFECT for you if you want to develop a solid foundation upon which to build your mad lettering skills.
 Seriously.
-I LOVE Skillshare so much; you can register for as many classes as you want and you can one month for FREE!
+I LOVE Skillshare so much; you can register for as many classes as you want and you can in 60 days for FREE!
 I’ve managed to take 10 Classes in the last week alone (they were short and I work from home), and I try to practice and implement a lesson each day.